 Based in New York, photographer Monet Lucki moves between shooting high fashion (Vogue, fashion week backstage) and intimate, personal work that includes portraits and scenery.
 Lucki’s portfolio allows for simple navigation between her varied work, which she keeps pared down, with just three categories of images and a separate page for press mentions.

 A multilingual talent with a background in art history, Swiss photographer Christine Kreiselmaier has an enviable portfolio that includes shoots for Vogue, Elle, Tatler, and much more.
 A large logo and clean header menu add a professional feel to her website.
+Her theme uses the parallax effect for infinite scrolling, which eliminates the need for pagination.

 UK photographer Constance Victoria Phillips’s super clean and classic aesthetic has lead to her snagging shoots with brands like Nike and Urban Outfitters.
 Her portfolio displays a wide variety of work in a neat grid, an ideal way to show off the portraits that are her specialty.